Which Types of Birth Control Cause Weight Gain?

 birth control weight gain

-Birth control switches off ovarian hormones and replaces them with “hormone-like” medications
+Birth control replaces natural hormones with “hormone-like” medications

-💡 Tip: Keep reading for the metabolic effects of ethinylestradiol and different progestins.
+💡 Tip: Keep reading for the metabolic effects of ethinylestradiol and progestins.

-• On a progestin implant or progestin-only pill (sometimes called a “progesterone-only” pill despite not being progesterone), the ovaries make some estradiol but no progesterone.
-Instead, the methods provide a progestin such as norethindrone (norethisterone), levonorgestrel, etonogestrel, or drospirenone.
-Read the label to see which one you’re taking.
+• Progestin-only methods (implants, mini-pills) allow the ovaries to produce some estradiol but no progesterone.
+Progesterone is replaced by a progestin such as norethindrone, levonorgestrel, etonogestrel, or drospirenone.
+Check the label to see which one you’re taking.

 pill causes weight gain

-💡 Tip: Androgenic progestins are more likely to promote weight gain (and other androgen side effects) when they’re taken on their own (without estrogen) in progestin-only methods such as implants, IUDs, or progestin-only pills.
+💡 Tip: Androgenic progestins are more likely to promote weight gain (and other androgen side effects) when they’re taken on their own (without estrogen) as a progestin-only pill, implant, injection, or IUD.

 For more, read: